-An experienced and certified mold inspector will also know the most important places to administer these tests.
+An experienced and certified mold inspector will know the most important places to administer these tests.
 The conditions in which to take a mold test are equally important.
 Making sure all windows are closed, the HVAC system is turned off and any pets or children are not running past the testing equipment are all key to guaranteeing the accuracy of the test.
 Some DIY home mold testing kits are advertised as being able to detect mold in any area of the home where you place the kit.
 The problem with this idea is that there is always mold in the air in all homes or businesses and so these kits will only confirm the obvious.
 Learn more about how to test air quality in your home from our blog, written by a professional air quality tester (and Moisture Science owner), Tom McGuire.

 Chronic poor air quality is known to cause so many adverse health issues.
 Respiratory problems such as asthma, COPD, bronchitis, and wheeze are all known to be exacerbated by poor air quality issues.
 Other negative issues such as headache, itchy skin, watery eyes, and sinusitis are also known to be caused by mold-related air quality issues.
 Learn more about who should be concerned about mold issues.

 We spend the vast majority of our time in our homes.
 This has never been more relevant than the past 2 years due to the Covid-19 pandemic.

 Many of us spend twice as much time at home than we ever did in the past.
 Having a home that is a safe and healthy environment is more important than ever.
 The good news is, once we identify any problems that exist within the home there are new and exciting technologies that will help us solve poor air quality in our homes and businesses.